Ethnoarts Competencies

 We're still working on this section of the site, so some links may be inactive, or information may be missing.
 Some areas where content is missing are highlighted in yellow.
 If you need help with consultant competencies in the meantime, please contact arts@sil.org.

-Make a copy of the Competency Assessment Template to fill in and discuss with your mentor:
+Make a copy of the Competency Assessment Template and Growth Plan Template to fill in and discuss with your mentor:

 Competency Categories